khallarrahul/phase-2-finalproject-frontend-repo/README.md

+# phase-2-finalproject-frontend-repo

-# Getting Started with Create React App
+# The EventMaster App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).